MicrosoftDocs/win32/desktop-src/DirectShow/cbasebasicvideo.md

 ---
-Description: 'The CBaseBasicVideo class implements the IDispatch methods of the IBasicVideo interface.
-The remaining IBasicVideo methods are left as pure virtual methods, and must be implemented by a derived class.' ms.assetid: '58396c81-8a06-4b82-b278-a98573e9d5b3'
+Description: The CBaseBasicVideo class implements the IDispatch methods of the IBasicVideo interface.
+The remaining IBasicVideo methods are left as pure virtual methods, and must be implemented by a derived class. ms.assetid: 58396c81-8a06-4b82-b278-a98573e9d5b3
 title: CBaseBasicVideo class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseBasicVideo class

 ![cbasebasicvideo class hierarchy](images/wctrl02.png)

-The `CBaseBasicVideo` class implements the **IDispatch** methods of the [**IBasicVideo**](ibasicvideo.md) interface.
+The `CBaseBasicVideo` class implements the **IDispatch** methods of the [**IBasicVideo**](/windows/win32/Control/nn-control-ibasicvideo?branch=master) interface.
 The remaining **IBasicVideo** methods are left as pure virtual methods, and must be implemented by a derived class.

 The **IDispatch** methods in this class are standard implementations, and are not described in detail here.